Rawrshak/Asset-Frameworks/Drafts/CollectionContractMetadata.md

 `creator` is set by the creator and identify the creator of the contract.
 However, this shouldn't be made as the main source of contract legitimacy.
 Any front-facing UI should use the `creatorAddress` from the subgraph.

-`game` is an optional string for game developers to link the Content Contract to their game.
+`game` is an optional string for game developers to link the Collection Contract to their game.
 For Content Creators, this is not necessary.
-This will be used by the front end to organize game-specific content contracts. `game` is an optional property.
-It notifies the front end about whether or not this contract is a collection of assets or has a specific Game that the content contract is attached to.
+This will be used by the front end to organize game-specific collection contracts. `game` is an optional property.
+It notifies the front end about whether or not this contract is a collection of assets or has a specific Game that the collection contract is attached to.

 `tags` is an array of strings that the front end will use to organize the contracts.